Abatements

 CPA Abatement

-PLEASE NOTE: The first year of implementation of the surcharge is Fiscal Year 2024, which runs from July 1, 2023 through June 30, 2024.
-This full FY24 obligation will be divided between two bills: the 3rd Quarter (issued December 29, 2023) and 4th Quarter (issued March 29, 2024) bills.
-Therefore, taxpayers will see the first CPA surcharge bill included in their property tax bill envelope received by mail in January 2024.
+PLEASE NOTE: The first year of implementation of the surcharge was Fiscal Year 2024, which ran from July 1, 2023 through June 30, 2024.
+This full FY24 obligation was divided between two bills: the 3rd Quarter (issued December 29, 2023) and 4th Quarter (issued March 29, 2024) bills.
+Therefore, taxpayers should have seen the first CPA surcharge bill included in their property tax bill envelope received by mail in January 2024.
 The two bills received for FY 2024 are for the entire Fiscal Year, so as a general guide, the total amount would be divided into quarters, not halves, in future fiscal years.
-Also, in future fiscal years, this surcharge will be incorporated into each quarterly tax bill.
+However, for the current fiscal year, Fiscal Year 25, taxpayers can expect to see their CPA Surcharge bills around the same time: in the 3rd Quarter (issued December 31, 2024) and 4th Quarter (issued March 31, 2025) bills.
+In future fiscal years, this surcharge will be incorporated into each quarterly tax bill.
 For now, however, it is important that both bills (the real estate property tax bill and the Community Preservation Act surcharge) are paid in full as failure to pay the CPA results in the same interest, fees and other penalties as failure to pay property taxes.

 Individuals that are seeking an exemption from the CPA Surcharge must meet the minimum eligibility requirements being: